apache/pekko-http/THREAT_MODEL.md

 *(maintainer)* — stated by a Pekko maintainer in review of this document.
 *(inferred)* — reasoned from code or config defaults, **not yet confirmed**; each has a matching question in §14.

-**Confidence:** 20 documented / 24 maintainer / 0 inferred — counting inline tags only.
-The §5a limits table and the §15 back-map carry a further ~35 documented facts under a single collective citation each, so the document is more evidence-backed than the bare ratio suggests. **Nothing in the document is inferred any more.** Q1-Q2 and Q4-Q8 were answered by a maintainer in review; Q3, Q5 and Q9 were resolved against the source, the last of these replacing §5's negative claims with a cited scan.
+**Confidence:** 20 documented / 26 maintainer / 0 inferred — counting inline tags only.
+The §5a limits table and the §15 back-map carry a further ~35 documented facts under a single collective citation each, so the document is more evidence-backed than the bare ratio suggests. **Nothing in the document is inferred any more.** Q1-Q2 and Q4-Q9 were answered by a maintainer in review; Q3, Q5 and Q9 were resolved against the source first, the last of these replacing §5's negative claims with a cited scan.
 Q4 and Q5 are worth noting as corrections rather than confirmations — in both, the draft's proposed answer had the facts backwards and the code said otherwise, while the triage disposition it proposed survived intact.

 Apache Pekko HTTP is a Scala/Java toolkit for building HTTP-based services and clients on top of Pekko Streams.
 It provides a full HTTP/1.1 and HTTP/2 implementation — parsing, connection management, marshalling, and a routing DSL of composable "directives" — as an **embeddable library**, not a standalone server.
 The application supplies the routes, the authentication, and the deployment.